 The Armenians fought through centuries and decades, millions of heroes died for the independence of their country.
-Amongst the brave soldiers were brave Armenian women who struggled equally and that's why the statue is a female role of Armenia.
+The Armenian brave women were equally struggling among the soldiers and that's why the statue is a female role of Armenia.

 Every year on 9 May, thousands of Armenians visit the statue of Mother Armenia and lay flowers to commemorate the Armenian heroes of the Second World War and Artsakh's war.